AnilSathi23/Design-Patterns/README.md

 ## Inheritance

-Inheritance is one of the key principles of Object-Oriented Programming (OOP) in Java.
-It allows a class (called the "child" or "subclass") to inherit the properties and methods of another class (called the "parent" or "superclass").
+Inheritance allows a class (called the "child" or "subclass") to inherit the properties and methods of another class (called the "parent" or "superclass").
 This helps in reusing code, establishing a hierarchy, and creating more organized and scalable systems.

 ## Key Points about Inheritance: